What is medical leave?

-A medical leave is recommended—or is initiated by a student—when the student's medical condition interferes with his or her ability to do schoolwork, manage day-to-day functioning, or live safely in the school environment.
+A medical leave is recommended—or is initiated by a student—when the student's medical condition interferes with their ability to do schoolwork, manage day-to-day functioning, or live safely in the school environment.
 A medical leave is often recommended when it becomes clear that a student needs more intensive treatment than is possible while registered for classes.

-Medical leaves are processed through Student Support Services (for undergraduates) or the Office of the Dean of Graduate Education (for graduate students) with consultation from the Mental Health and Counseling Service or another area at MIT Medical.
+Medical leaves are processed through Student Support Services (for undergraduates) or the Office of Graduate Education (for graduate students) with consultation from the Student Mental Health and Counseling Services or another area at MIT Medical.
 A few facts:

-- Leaves are usually for a minimum of one full semester but may be as long as two semesters plus a summer.
+- Leaves are usually for a minimum of one full term but may be as long as two terms plus a summer.

 - Often there are specific requirements for the student to fulfill during the leave, such as obtaining medical treatment and taking courses or working.